The NFL may be known as America’s game, but it is enjoyed worldwide. Keep reading to learn more about the growing popularity of the NFL in Europe.

 They had stopped coming to the UK since 1993, and the final years from 2000 saw the NFL only visit Japan and Mexico.

 Admittedly, there was a drop-off in popularity around the turn of the millennium.
-But it was never a complete lack of popularity worldwide, and in 2007, the NFL returned to London, this time introducing the UK to the competitive nature of regular season football in the form of the first International Series game.
+However, it wasn't a complete lack of global interest.
+In 2007, the NFL made a comeback in London, this time introducing the UK to regular season football's competitive nature with the inaugural International Series game.

 NFL popularity in Europe now